 Procedures are more straightforward if you already have a landline at your home.
 Another way of getting connected is by purchasing an internet dongle.

-Wi-Fi and Internet cafes
+Wi-Fi and Internet cafés in Singapore

 Singapore is a connected nation, and you can access the internet for free in most shopping malls.
-Cafés and restaurants will also often provide free internet à-la Starbucks, but don't expect a fast-flowing torrent of bits.
+Cafés and restaurants will also often provide free internet à-la Starbucks but don't expect a fast-flowing torrent of bits.
 In some cases, you might have the possibility of paying a fixed amount for a faster connection.

 To browse or not to browse